How to Run a Successful Writing Group

 You might consider appointing the two people sitting next to the reader to take responsibility for giving feedback before opening it up to the group.

 Remember most writers have delicate egos and are fairly quick to criticise their own work.
 So you might introduce a ground rule that no one should be negative about their own writing, or apologise for what they read out.
 This will help generate a more positive atmosphere.

 When one of your members wins an award or a competition, or gets published in any small or major way, make it an excuse for celebration.
 A round of applause, a shared cake or bottle of bubbly.
 Do whatever works.
 And encourage your writers to aim for the stars.
 Who knows – one of them might be the author of the next best-seller.

-For information on inviting Judi to run a session at your writing group, click here
+For information on inviting Judi to run a session at your writing group, in person or online with Zoom click here